pokerregion/poker/docs/api/hand.rst

       :type: list of str

-   .. automethod:: as_html
+   .. automethod:: to_html

       :rtype: str

-   .. automethod:: as_table
+   .. automethod:: to_ascii

       :rtype: str